EricaXia/songs-app/README.md

-# Spotify Visualization of Billboard Hot 100 Songs
+# Spotify Visualization of Billboard Top 100 Songs

 Interactive dashboard of popular songs' features with live data fetched from Billboard Top 100 Songs, Spotify, and Genius